C0DIC/cvm/README.md

 Cata Virtual Machine

+CVM is a full stack-based virtual machine.
+It means that all variables are stored in vm-stack.
+All operations and instructions also works with elements in vm's stack.

+Developing virtual machine for [Cata](https://github.com/C0DIC/cata) programming language.
+When the CVM will be done, Cata development will continue.

 !!Remember
 Project is under heavy development

-Developing virtual machine for [Cata](https://github.com/C0DIC/cata) programming language.
-When the CVM will be done, Cata development will continue.

 ## Quick start